Best Ultralight Sleeping Bags of 2025

 Cons:

-The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree is the warmest sleeping bag we tested that is still light enough at 27 ounces to qualify as a fastpacking sleeping bag.
-It is constructed from light, durable, downproof fabrics and crammed full of 16.8 ounces of 950-plus fill down.
+The Feathered Friends Swallow UL 20/30 Sleeping Bag—20 Degree is the warmest sleeping bag we tested.
+At 27 ounces, it is light enough to qualify as a fastpacking sleeping bag.
+It features light, durable, down-proof fabrics and is packed with 16.8 ounces of 950-plus fill down.

-Several of our female testers were happy with the 60-inch shoulder width of this sleeping bag.
+Several of our female testers were happy with this sleeping bag’s 60-inch shoulder width.
 We believe the Swallow UL 20/30 is a truly unisex sleeping bag, fitting a range of bodies better than other wider and narrower bags.
 It’s also just insanely warm.
-You won’t be disappointed if you can afford the high price tag.
+If you can afford the high price tag, you won’t be disappointed.
+There are many reasons we also included this bag in our Best Ultralight Backpacking Gear guide.

 This sleeping bag also comes in a 30-degree option if traveling in warmer climates.